rosgluk/posts/README.md

 - [Jabber / XMPP userbase and popularity](https://www.glukhov.org/post/2025/09/xmpp-jabber-userbase-and-popularity/ "Quick overview of Jabber / XMPP advantages, userbase and popularity")
 - [PostgreSQL Cheatsheet: A Developer’s Quick Reference](https://www.glukhov.org/post/2025/09/postgresql-cheatsheet/ "A comprehensive PostgreSQL cheatsheet covering psql commands, data types, DDL, DML, JSON, arrays, window functions, performance tuning, and more")
 - [Privacy-Oriented Browsers: Practical Guide to Safer Web Browsing](https://www.glukhov.org/post/2025/10/privacy-focused-browsers-tor-brave-librewolf-mullvad/ "Privacy-Focused Browsers: Practical Guide to Safer Web Browsing - Comparison + Intallation instructions for Windows, Linux and Mac")
+- [Writefreely Federated Blogging Platform - selfhosting vs managed costs](https://www.glukhov.org/post/2025/10/writefreely-selfhosting-vs-managed-costs/ "Here’s a practical, up-to-date briefing on Write.as / WriteFreely—how it fits into the fediverse, where to get managed hosting (with pricing), what the usage trend looks like, and how to self-host (plus rough costings")

 ## AI & Object Detection